Your marketing consultant says, “People don’t know how great you are.”

 (1) Share your success stories.

 Everybody promises they’ll take your business to the next level.
 You show how you actually deliver on your promises.
-Tell a 3-step story.
+Here’s a light-hearted example for an imaginary success coach:

 You can learn more about success stories in my kindle book on Amazon, Grow Your Business One Story At A Time (no need to buy a kindle – and it’s free to members of Kindle Unlimited).